StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians: Experiment

-As shown in Tab. \coloredref{citypink}{tab:quantitative_metric}, our method achieves significantly higher SSIM and PSNR scores, demonstrating enhanced structural and perceptual fidelity compared to SGSST, StyleGaussian and ARF.
+As shown in Tab. \ref{tab:quantitative_metric}, our method achieves significantly higher SSIM and PSNR scores, demonstrating enhanced structural and perceptual fidelity compared to SGSST, StyleGaussian and ARF.
 Our higher PSNR and SSIM score indicates better fidelity in color and texture reproduction while preserving structural details.
 Furthermore, the LPIPS score, measuring perceptual similarity, supports our method’s superior style consistency and stylization quality across multiple viewpoints.